dgaydukov/cert-ocpjp11/files/LowLatency.md

 Don't confuse:
 * parallel code running in multiple threads - multithreading programming
 * parallel execution of instructions inside single thread - can be used by cpu inside single cpu to speed up (when java compiler re-organize code, it may do so to run some lines non-dependent in parallel)
 JVM:
 * each thread has its own stack where local variables stored:
     * primitive types (byte/short/int/long/boolean) - variable itself stored in the stack
     * complex types - reference to object stored in stack, object itself stored in heap
 * heap - contains all objects created by java app
 On hardware we don't have stack/heap, so variables from stack/heap stored in memory, and can be copied into cache
 Rules:
+* By default, java doesn't use any cache coherency, but once you start using below keywords - these commands utilize JMM and use cpu cache coherency to make sure the latest updated data is shared among all caches:
+  * volatile (memory barrier) - any thread reading the variable sees most up-to-date value
+  * synchronized (monitors & locks) - flush all variables into main memory upon exiting the block
+  * VarHandle / Unsafe (fences) - allows you to trigger cache coherency for a single operation without the overhead of a full lock
+  * final (freezing) - once construction is over, variable will not change
 * if 2 or more thread reading an object, until you use `volatile` or `synchronized` there is no guarantee that changes by one thread would be visible to others.
-This make sense, cause one thread may change value in his cache, but not yet flush it to memory.
+This make sense, cause one thread may change value, but not yet flush it to memory.
 So in memory and other thread's cache old value reside. `volatile` keyword make sure that cpu cache flush changes to memory immediately after value changed, and all other threads always read from memory
 * if 2 or more thread writing to object, even if you use `volatile` we may have condition where 2 threads will flush some results without coordinating with each other. if 2 threads increment value by 1, then value=3, but since each will flush its own copy, final value in memory would be 2
   So to summarize you can say:
 * `volatile` - single write + multiple reads